arisar86/Project_01_Snake/milestones.md

 Milestone 2: Food is randomly popping up on the board

-[] Food Class
+[x] Food Class

 - positionX
 - positionY
 - width
 - height

-[] make food pixels appear on the board on random location []
+[x] make food pixels appear on the board on random location

+Milestone 3: Snake (is growing by eating and) moves faster

+[] event on collision with food

+- detect collision
+- food re-appears on new position on board
+- getting a point per eaten food
+- snake moves faster

-Milestone 3: Snake is growing by eating and moves faster Milestone 4: Game over on collision with own body and/or edge Milestone 5: Gameover screen + restart button Milestone 6 (Bonus): display current/total record and gameover screen
+Milestone 4: Game over on collision with own body and/or edge Milestone 5: Gameover screen + restart button Milestone 6 (Bonus): display current/total record and gameover screen